xdividr/dreamcloud-docs/source/dreamcompute/gettingstarted/how-to-signup-billing.rst

 Can I scale my CPU or memory on a running instance?
 ---------------------------------------------------

-If you wish to add more memory or vCPU capacity to an instance, you will need to start a new larger instance.
-First, take a snapshot of your current instance, then start a new larger instance based on that snapshot.
+You can add or reduce the amount of memory or vCPU size of any DreamCompute instance by using the API, the `OpenStack command line client`_ or the `web dashboard`_.

 Is my data backed up?
 ---------------------